Make managing your cellular usage easier with more accurate and realistic forecasts

 c.
 Anomalous patterns of usage

-To address this, Cradlepoint’s network intelligence initiative starts with a statistical machine learning inference scheme based on a Holt-Winters triple exponential smoothing time series forecasting technique, which can account for:
+To address this, Cradlepoint’s network intelligence initiative starts with a statistical machine learning techniques based on a Holt-Winters triple exponential smoothing time series forecasting technique, which can account for:

 1. A linear trend